akka/akka/akka-docs/cluster/cluster.rst

 Periodically, the default is every 1 second, each node chooses another random node to initiate a round of gossip with.
-The choice of node is random but can also include extra gossiping for ``deputy`` nodes, and nodes with either newer or older state versions.
+The choice of node is random but can also include extra gossiping nodes with either newer or older state versions.

 The gossip overview contains the current state version for all nodes and also a list of unreachable nodes.
 Whenever a node receives a gossip overview it updates the `Failure Detector`_ with the liveness information.

-The nodes defined as ``deputy`` nodes are just regular member nodes whose only "special role" is to function as contact points in the cluster and to help breaking logical partitions as seen in the gossip algorithm defined below.
+The nodes defined as ``seed`` nodes are just regular member nodes whose only "special role" is to function as contact points in the cluster.

-During each round of gossip exchange the following process is used:

-1. Gossip to random node with newer or older state information, if any, based on the current gossip overview, with some probability.
+During each round of gossip exchange it sends Gossip to random node with newer or older state information, if any, based on the current gossip overview, with some probability.
 Otherwise Gossip to any random live node.

-2. If the node gossiped to at (1) was not a ``deputy`` node, or the number of live nodes is less than number of ``deputy`` nodes, gossip to random ``deputy`` node with certain probability depending on number of unreachable, ``deputy``, and live nodes.

 The gossiper only sends the gossip overview to the chosen node.
 The recipient of the gossip can use the gossip overview to determine whether: